Who's Who in Musicals: F

 Encouraged in his teen years by conductor Lehman Engel to pursue a career composing for the stage, Flaherty met lyricist/composer Lynn Ahrens at the BMI musical theater workshop in 1982.
 After developing several projects, they followed the short lived but hilarious Off-Broadway musical farce Lucky Stiff (1988) with the acclaimed Caribbean fantasy Once On This Island (1990), which moved to Broadway, ran for over a year, and won the Olivier for Best West End musical in 1994.

 After a disappointing reception for My Favorite Year (1992), Ahrens and Flaherty spent several years working on the epic stage version of Ragtime (1998).
 One of the finest stage scores ever written, it brought the duo their first Tony for Best Score.
 He and Ahrens provided the charming score for the animated Anastasia (1997), and for Broadway's ill-fated Seussical (2000).
 Flaherty also composed incidental music for Neil Simon's Proposals (1997).
 Ahrens & Flaherty's A Man of No Importance (2002) and The Glorious Ones (2007) were both well-received but only had brief off-Broadway runs.
+They provided songs for the stage adaptation of Rocky, which did well in Germany but had a brief Broadway run in 2014.
 Among the few songwriters who still understand how to use songs as dramatic tools, Ahrens and Flaherty remain two of the brightest talents in the musical theater.

 Director, choreographer, dancer, singer